luke-park/SwiftGCM/README.md

 ![](icon.png)

 # SwiftGCM
-This library implements AES-128, AES-192 and AES-256 in Galois/Counter Mode with support for additional authenticated data.
-Other than CommonCrypto, SwiftGCM has no dependencies.

-**WARNING**: This library has passed no security audits or anything similar, it is merely an implementation of GCM mode as per [The Galois/Counter Mode of Operation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) by David A. McGrew and John Viega.
-This library was first written and completed on the *15th January 2018*.
-It may contain bugs or errors in implementation.
-Your contribution is appreciated!
+This library implements Galois/Counter Mode for Swift.
+It has no dependencies other than Apple's CommonCrypto (`CCCrypt`).
+You can include SwiftGCM in your project by simply dragging and dropping SwiftGCM.swift into your project source files.

+## Features
+- Support for AES-128, AES-192 and AES-256.
+- Support for Additional Authenticated Data.
+- Support for arbitrary nonce sizes (96 bits recommended).
+- Support for 128, 120, 112, 104, 96, 64 and 32 bit authentication tag sizes (128 bits recommended).

-## Installation
+## Installing
-SwiftGCM has no dependencies other than CommonCrypto.
-To add CommonCrypto to your project, add a bridging header and import CommonCrypto:
+To use SwiftGCM, simply drag `SwiftGCM.swift` into your project source files.
+You will also need to include `Security.framework` in your code and add a bridging header to import CommonCrypto:
 ```
 #import <CommonCrypto/CommonCrypto.h>
 ```
-You will also need to add `Security.framework` to your project.
-To use SwiftGCM, simply drag `SwiftGCM.swift` into your project source files.

-## Implementation Notes
-- Nonces are required to be 96-bits in size.
-No other size of nonce is supported.
-- Authentication tags are always 128-bits.
-- Key sizes of 128, 192 and 256 bits are supported.
-- The last 128 bits of the output of `encrypt` is the authentication tag.

-## Example
+## Basic Example
 ```swift
 let key: Data = ...
 let nonce: Data = ...